Khunjerab National Park

 Khunjerab National Park (خنجراب نیشنل پارک) is a national park in Gilgit Baltistan, Pakistan.
 Khunjerab National Park is Pakistan's third largest national park, and is adjacent to the Taxkorgan Natural Reserve in China.

 Etymology

 Khun means "blood" and jerav means "to stream" in Wakhi, the native language of the region.

 History

 Khunjerab National Park was established primarily as a means to protect the Marco Polo sheep (as well as snow leopards and bharal) living in the area.
-The borders of the park were mapped by Schaller in 1974, after a short field survey.
+The borders of the park were mapped by George Schaller of the Wildlife Conservation Society in 1974, after a short field survey.
 The park was formally established on 29 April 1975 by Prime Minister of Pakistan Zulfikar Ali Bhutto, who said that "it must become a world famous park".